• Skip to main content

 As bottling season is in full swing, I can see that many winemakers continue to struggle with free sulfur dioxide concentrations in their wines.
 That’s why, for the month of April, I’ve released a new Production Guide on handling free sulfur dioxide adjustments prior to bottling.
 This document supplements the Pre-Bottling Prep Checklists (Red, White, […]

-Written by Denise Gardner · Categorized: Blog · Tagged: Bottling, Packaging, Sulfur Dioxide, Wine Faults, Wine Flaws
+Written by Denise Gardner · Categorized: Winemakers' Blog · Tagged: Bottling, Packaging, Sulfur Dioxide, Wine Faults, Wine Flaws

 Feb 25 2021